Erinna

 Erinna (/ᵻˈrɪnə/; Ἤριννα) was an ancient Greek poet.
-She is best known for her long poem "The Distaff", a 300-line hexameter lament for her childhood friend Baucis, who had died shortly after her marriage.
+She is best known for her long poem The Distaff, a 300-line hexameter lament for her childhood friend Baucis, who had died shortly after her marriage.
 A large fragment of this poem was discovered in 1928 at Oxyrhynchus in Egypt.
 Along with The Distaff, three epigrams ascribed to Erinna are known, preserved in the Greek Anthology.
 Biographical details about Erinna's life are uncertain.
 She is generally thought to have lived in the first half of the fourth century BC, though some ancient traditions have her as a contemporary of Sappho; Telos is generally considered to be her most likely birthplace, but Tenos, Teos, Rhodes, and Lesbos are all also mentioned by ancient sources as her home.

 Life

 Little ancient evidence about Erinna's life survives, and the testimony which does is often contradictory.
 Her dates are uncertain.
-According to the Suda, a 10th century encyclopedia, she was one of Sappho's companions, placing her floruit in the sixth century BC.
+According to the Suda, a 10th-century encyclopedia, she was one of Sappho's companions, placing her floruit in the sixth century BC.
 The latest date given for Erinna in the ancient sources is that provided by Eusebius, who suggests the mid-fourth century BC.
-Scholars now tend to believe that Erinna was an early Hellenistic poet.
+Due to similarities between her work and that of the third-century BC poets Theocritus and Asclepiades, and an epigram by Antiphanes which groups her with Callimachus, scholars now tend to believe that Erinna was an early Hellenistic poet.
+However this would contradict Tatian's claim that she was sculpted by Naucydes, who was active around 400 BC.

 Ancient testimony is divided on where Erinna was from: possibilities include Teos, Telos, Tenos, Mytilene, and Rhodes.
 Sylvia Barnard argues that Erinna was from Telos on the grounds of her dialect, though Donald Levin notes that while based on Doric, Erinna's dialect is a literary creation and does not accurately reflect her own native dialect.
 It is likely that Erinna was born into a wealthy family, and would have been taught to read and write poetry – Teos, one of Erinna's possible birthplaces, is one of the few places in the ancient Greek world where epigraphical evidence that girls were educated survives.

 Three epigrams preserved in the Greek Anthology suggest that Erinna died young – according to the poet Asclepiades shortly after composing the Distaff aged 19, though the earliest source to explicitly fix her date of death at age 19 is the Suda.
 Marylin B. Arthur, however, argues that though the character of Erinna in the Distaff was 19, she did not necessarily compose the poem when she was that age.